 We usually start by reviewing what we are going to make and in full day classes we break for a late lunch based on something we have baked.
 Click on each class for more detail.

-Either we each make a batch of oatcakes or we make a communal batch, depending on time.
+We should manage to bake all of these with a bit of snacking along the way.
 The aim of the class is to get the feel of the dough at each stage (mixing, kneading, shaping and firing) and know when to move from one stage to the next.

 Very different techniques for each one of these.
 The pirozhki dough is half way between a pastry and a flat bread, delicious either way.
 Challah, a soft, buttery, eggy dough platted and glazed to make a wonderful breakfast treat.
 Croissants; there's the challenge of laminating the dough with butter (lots of butter!) then the fun of shaping and glazing them.
 With oatcakes the revelation is how easy they are to make and just how good they taste.